-There is a “Jesus party” happening at North Pointe’s weekend celebrations, where all who show up can come as they are.
+Every Sunday at North Pointe’s celebrations, anyone can come as they are.

-We drink coffee, we laugh, we worship, we learn, we pray, we hug.
+We drink coffee, laugh, worship, learn, pray, hug, love.

 Most importantly, we recover our lives.

 This Is Who We Are